Technical and Customer Support Scams

 - We're having trouble with your current billing, so please click here to make your payment

-Don’t send it back - tell them to cancel it.
-If you send funds, they will cancel at their end and the funds you received are gone, but they have the money you “returned”.
+Don't send it back—tell them to cancel it.
+If you send funds, they will cancel at their end, and the funds you received are gone, but they have the money you "returned."

-Scammers will use reputable online job boards to offer work-at-home jobs or accounting positions.
+Scammers will use reputable online job boards to offer work-from-home jobs or accounting positions.
 These scams may require people to receive money into their existing bank accounts (or open new accounts) and then transfer funds to another account, often overseas.
 As payment, the job seeker is instructed to keep a small percentage of the transfer.

 Be cautious of any employer offering a job without an interview.
 Most of these offers are check-cashing or shipping scams.
 Thoroughly research any employer requesting that you transfer funds or receive packages for shipment, especially if they're located overseas.
 Don't provide your Social Security Number or any other personal information unless you're confident that the employer is legitimate.

 Criminals have devised counterfeit check schemes targeting attorneys.
 Scammers will use the names of real companies and create fake email addresses to show a connection to the real company.
 Scammers will email, fax, or call the law firm requesting legal services in connection with a settlement.